-5 Hybrid Languages That Transcend Borders: The Fascinating World Of Interlanguages
+5 Hybrid Languages That Transcend Borders

 Illustrations by Eleonora Antonioni

-This is an interlanguage spoken in the Spanish-Portuguese border regions of the Iberian peninsula and in South America, between Brazil and Spanish speaking countries like Uruguay and Paraguay.
+This is an interlanguage spoken in the Spanish-Portuguese border regions of the Iberian peninsula, as well as in South America between Brazil and Spanish speaking countries like Uruguay and Paraguay.
 Uruguay — which, according to historian Norman Berdichevsky, was established as a buffer state between the two major nations of Argentina and Brazil — is a good example.
 Much of its population in the north, around 260,000 people, speaks Portuñol.
 Their fluency is further consolidated by being able to receive and watch Brazilian TV stations in that area.
 Berdichevsky further claims that Portuñol is an attempt for Uruguayans (especially the younger generations) to establish their own distinct national identity and break free from the shadow of their powerful “macho” Argentine neighbors.

-A pidgin language that no longer exists, it was spoken in the Arctic between Norway and Russia (think TV’s Fortitude) in the 18th and 19th centuries and combined elements of these two country’s languages.
+A pidgin language that no longer exists, Russenorsk was spoken in the Arctic between Norway and Russia (think TV’s Fortitude) in the 18th and 19th centuries and combined elements of these two country’s languages.
 It was created as a means for Norwegian and Russian fishermen to trade with each other and mostly revolved around fishing and trade.
 Russenorsk’s influence decreased as the Russian-Norwegian border also decreased with Finland’s independence from Russia in 1917 and the formation of the Soviet Union in 1922.

 A macaronic language spoken in space!
 In 2000, NASA listed Runglish as one of the languages spoken between the English-speaking and Russian-speaking crew members of Expedition One, aboard the International Space Station.
 Runglish was also popularised in Arthur C. Clarke’s novel 2010: Odyssey Two, where a Russian and an American crew started a “Stamp out Russlish” campaign to crack down on boredom.
 Examples include: Слайсающий чиз (slaysayushiy chiz) for sliced cheese and Аисд кофе (Aisd kofe) for iced coffee.
-Back to Earth, you can still hear some Runglish being spoken in the Russian community of Brighton Beach in Brooklyn, New York.
+Back on Earth, you can still hear some Runglish being spoken in the Russian community of Brighton Beach in Brooklyn, New York.

-A hybrid language spoken by the descendants of German immigrants to Begrano, a neighbourhood in Buenos Aires.
-Germano-Argentinos or Deutsch-Argentinier make up the fourth largest immigrant group in Argentina, but unfortunately their language has not survived with them and only a few words have made it into present-day vocabulary.
+A hybrid language spoken by the descendants of German immigrants to Begrano, a neighborhood in Buenos Aires.
+Germano-Argentinos or Deutsch-Argentinier make up the fourth largest immigrant group in Argentina, but unfortunately their language has not survived with them, and only a few words have made it into present-day vocabulary.
 Another similar macaronic language is Lagunen – German spoken around Lago Llanquihue in Chile.
-Examples include words like lechen (to milk) from "melken" in German and "leche" in Spanish and Vacke for cow from "vaca" in Spanish and "Kuh" in German, as well as sentences like, Das ist ein asco (this is disgusting).
+Examples include words like lechen (to milk) from melken in German and leche in Spanish and Vacke for cow from vaca in Spanish and Kuh in German, as well as sentences like, Das ist ein asco (this is disgusting).